afaguilarr/django-docker-postgres-poc/README.md

 To change the database, add/ change the models in `models.py` and execute the `sudo docker-compose run web python manage.py makemigrations hello_world` command, the next time you start the containers, the migration will be applied.

 And that's it.

+### Test

+To test this API you can use the postman collection Django_Docker_POC.postman_collection.json